kx-Huang/ECE4721J/lab/lab_4/README.md

 	user: xiejinglei
     ```

-- When running on `YARN`, 2 modes exist :
+- When running on Yarn, 2 modes exist :

     1. client:
-        Runs the Driver on the client which submits the `Spark` job.
-The driver runs in the client process, and the application master is only used for requesting resources from `YARN`.
+        Runs the Driver on the client which submits the Spark job.
+The driver runs in the client process, and the application master is only used for requesting resources from Yarn.

     2. cluster:
         Runs the Driver on a slave node.
-The `Spark` driver runs inside an application master process which is managed by `YARN` on the cluster, and the client can go away after initiating the application.
+The Spark driver runs inside an application master process which is managed by Yarn on the cluster, and the client can go away after initiating the application.

-### 2. `Spark shell`
+### 2. Spark shell

-Start `Spark shell` with the following command:
+Start Spark shell with the following command:

 ```bash
 $ TERM=xterm-color spark-shell